-4.3 PROPOSAL SUBMISSION
+C. PROPOSAL SUBMISSION

-A. Document Style
+i.
+Document Style

-Proposals in response to this RFP should be typewritten or prepared on a computer and have consecutively numbered pages and include the information and format above.
+Proposals in response to this RFP should be typewritten or prepared on a computer and have consecutively numbered pages and include the information and format requested above.
 Proposals will be in Arial 12-point font, 1" margins, and 1.15 line spacing.
 The entire proposal should not exceed 20 pages, not including attachments, exhibits or charts.
-All pages of the proposal must be numbered, with the exception of the cover letter.,
+All pages of the proposal must be numbered with the exception of the cover sheet.

-- B. Submit proposals as directed below. - (1) Electronic Submissions
+- ii.
+Submit proposals as directed below. - 1.
+Electronic Submissions